Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Gwyn A •one year ago
+Gwyn A •2 years ago

 I strongly recommend an insect based diet.
 My TT had chronic ear infections for 4-5 years when a vet suggested it could be an allergic reaction.
 I found a holistic vet who helped tremendously and the cost was only equal to multiple treatments for ear infections.
 I had to find a protein that N hadn’t had before, this meant a diet of pork.
 Pork mince and pork offal for a month (a kind of detox).
 We then introduced potato which we did using Burns Pork and Potato, but N was constantly hungry.
 I then discovered insect based dog food.
 I chose Aardvark as it was also grain free and the price was good (still expensive but cheaper than others).
 N has been on Aardvark for over three months now and has only had one flare up after eating something at my mothers.
 SUMMARY - if your dog has allergies, or chronic ear infections, insect based dog foods are worth a try.
 NB no cereal or meat based treats should be given while trialling the food, or the trial becomes pointless.
 Try if for a month, with nothing else, I’m sure you will be pleased with the resultsphilippa rivers •2 years ago